Systematic disassembly and condition assessment of a marine saildrive unit.

 - Our Criteria for a Great Second Hand MultihullKey Message: Our search for a true passage-making catamaran was governed by a disciplined, three-part framework that prioritized fundamental performance over cosmetic comfort.
 We required a lightweight, second-hand multihull with a proven design, clean underbodies, and daggerboards—non-negotiable features for efficient, seaworthy bluewater sailing.
 This unwavering focus on a boat’s core sailing attributes, rather than its… Read more: Our Criteria for a Great Second Hand Multihull

-- How we made our waterline markersHow to make waterline markers and why we think it’s such a good idea.
-Continuing on from our previous video on watching your weight, Shayne goes through the process of how we made the waterline markers for our catamaran.
-The idea behind this trick is to monitor how our boat is sitting in the water.… Read more: How we made our waterline markers
+- How to Make Waterline Markers (And Why We Think It’s Such a Good Idea)ontinuing on from our previous video about watching your weight, Shayne takes us through the process of how we made waterline markers for our catamaran.
+The idea behind this trick is simple: to give you a visual tool to monitor how your boat is sitting in the water.
+It’s not meant to be a conclusive… Read more: How to Make Waterline Markers (And Why We Think It’s Such a Good Idea)